huzongxiang/MatDGL/README.md

 <a name="Contact"></a>
 ## Contact
-Please contact  if you have any questions.
+Please contact me if you have any questions.
 Mail: huzongxiang@yahoo.com
 Wechat: voodoozx2015